This Is the Easiest Way to Tell if Your Eggs Are Old

 You'll be able to see this in real time if you crack a fresh egg beside an old egg on a flat surface.
 A fresh egg's yolk and white sit up taller while the older egg is flatter.

 Before you toss any floater eggs to the trash, it's important to know an old ovum isn't necessarily bad.
 Indeed, old eggs can often be used in any application, from hard-boiled snacks to birthday cake.

 Instead, consider a floating egg a warning to be extra attentive to the egg before you toss it into a pan or mixing bowl.

-Use two of your best senses—see and smell—to decide if an old egg really is bad.
+Use two of your best senses—sight and smell—to decide if an old egg really is bad.
 Eggs that are no longer good or safe to use produce a strong, distinct smell.
-(Fresh eggs have no smell, so if you smell anything when you take a sniff, it’s likely a sign the egg is no longer good.)
+(Fresh eggs have no smell, so if you smell anything when you take a sniff, it's likely a sign the egg is no longer good.)

 Likewise, eggs that should be tossed in the trash may also show signs of mold or bacteria growth when you crack into them.

 Despite their clever design, ceramic egg dishes or the plastic trays in refrigerator doors are not the ideal location for storing your fresh eggs (same goes for milk).
 Leave eggs you buy in the carton you purchased them in to protect them from bacteria and cracking, and place them on an inside shelf.
 In a fridge door, they're more likely to crack with all the movement.
 Plus, temperatures on a fridge door are not consistent.
 You invite bacteria growth if you let your eggs warm and cool repeatedly.